A better day of weather and a shortcut saw me out of the Bob Marshall Wilderness and closed the gap towards Glacier National Park.

 After leaving Elbow Creek, the trail began a gradual uphill through forest.
 The sun continued to try and come out, occasionally illuminating the forest and making it seem less dreary out.

 After a few miles, the trail dropped down to North Badger Creek via a set of several tight, steep switchbacks.
 After crossing the creek, I passed Recon, Sprouts, and Velveeta finishing a break.
-They’d found a large space underneath trees in the forest next to the trail, and paracord to use as a clothes line to dry their clothes (and sleeping bags, and tents).
+They’d found a large space underneath trees in the forest next to the trail, and used paracord as a clothes line to dry their clothes (and sleeping bags, and tents).
 With the wind, it had apparently worked quite well.

 I briefly conferred with them, and confirmed our plan to hike to Benson Creek via a shortcut route that would cut nearly four miles and 2,000 feet of elevation gain (making for a roughly 21 mile day today), which paired with a 24 mile day tomorrow, would get us to East Glacier Park tomorrow evening.
 East Glacier Park, just outside of Glacier National Park, is our final trail town before Canada.

 The trail turned east, paralleling the North Badger Creek down its valley, a very easy, gradual downhill, and diverged from the CDT, which began a steep climb up and behind Running Owl Mountain.
-Higher up and partially along a ridge, the CDT would probably have better views, but I was more than ready to be in town, and with a potentially troublesome section tomorrow, I didn’t want to spend more time on a more circuitous route than necessary.
+Higher up and partially along a ridge, the CDT would probably have better views, but I was more than ready to be in town, and with a potentially troublesome section tomorrow, I didn’t want to spend time on a more circuitous route than necessary.
 Velveeta, though, decided to stay on the CDT, and I saw him starting up the mountain as I passed by.

 Along the way, I stopped for a short break.
 Later, I crossed a creek, making it almost all the way across before stepping on a rock that moved under foot, dunking my foot in the water.